 View the paving schedule below for the latest status of work in specific areas.

-The Road and Valley Trail paving project will improve the quality and longevity of municipal roads in Whistler.
+The Road, Valley Trail and Parking Lot paving project will improve the quality and longevity of municipal roads in Whistler.

 Residents can expect minimal disruption with alternating traffic.
-Signage will be posted at the milling and paving locations and traffic control will be managed by the contractor.
+Signs will be posted at the milling and paving locations and traffic control will be managed by the contractor.

 Milling refers to the removal of old pavement.
 Milling and paving do not necessarily occur on the same day.